يتم التشغيل بواسطة Blogger.

 0 التعليقات

-The state news media said the empty pumps and long lines were caused by hoarding, prompted by what were called false rumors of an impending increase in gasoline prices, which the government sets at artificially low levels through enormous subsidies.
+A sudden shortage of gasoline gripped Egypt over the weekend, raising new concerns about its teetering economy and its political stability.
+The state news media said the empty pumps and long lines were caused by hoarding, prompted by what were called false rumors of an impending increase in gasoline prices, which the government sets at artificially low levels through enormous...

 Read more...